galeone/jeditable.farbtastic/README.md

 Datatables Integration
 ======================

-If you use jeditable editor for DataTables you can add the power of farbtastic in a simple ammern:
+If you use jeditable editor for DataTables you can add the power of farbtastic in a simple manner:

 ```javascript
 $("#table").dataTable({}).makeEditable({